samfinard/samfinard.github.io/_pages/about.md

   - /about.html
 ---

-I work as a programmer/financial analyst at SMBC.
+🧑‍💻 I work as a programmer/financial analyst at SMBC.

-I'm a senior undergraduate student studying Computer Science at NYU.
-Once I take Operating Systems in December 2024, I will have a Bachelor of Arts in Computer Science with minors in Mathematics and Music.
+📚 Graduating from NYU in December 2024 with a major in Computer Science and minors in Mathematics and Music.

+#### Class Notes

+#### Problems Solved

+#### Blog